javalosp/raw2vtk/readme.md

 .
-├── Makefile           # Build script for the project ├── build_on_hpc.sh    # Bash script for building on Imperial's HPC ├── hpc_test.pbs       # Example script for running on Imperial's HPC ├── src/               # Directory for all C++ source (.cpp) files │   ├── main.cpp
+├── Makefile           # Build script for the project ├── build_on_hpc.sh    # Bash script for building on Imperial's HPC ├── hpc_test.pbs       # Example script for running on Imperial's HPC (requires an image file) ├── src/               # Directory for all C++ source (.cpp) files │   ├── main.cpp
 │   ├── Preprocessor.cpp